Caledonia, Ontario: History

-In 1844, Caledonia was incorporated as a village and later as a town.
-By 1860, the Grand River Navigation company was bankrupt, and their land was sold to different organizations.
-Seneca village was failing; many people from Seneca moved to Caledonia.
-Navigation on the river ended by 1880.
-A whole new way of transportation arrived around 1883; the Grand Trunk Railway passed through Caledonia.
-Oneida had become part of Caledonia and the town limits were expanding.
-By 1960 Caledonia was a bustling town.
+By 1860, the Grand River Navigation Company was bankrupt, and their land was sold to different organizations.
+Seneca village was failing; many people from Seneca moved to Caledonia, and navigation on the river ended by 1880.
+A new way of transportation arrived around 1883; the Grand Trunk Railway passed through Caledonia.
+Oneida had become part of Caledonia, and the town limits were expanding.